-DUE: Submit a digital version of Socially or Politically Engaged Art Proposals to a website (instructions will be posted on canvas before the final exam date T.B.A.).

-DUE: Art and Engaged Citizenship in a Global Culture: A Final Reflective Response Blog Entry connecting content of the course to your personal interests/future goals. (deadline and prompt questions posted on canvas)
+- Submit a digital version of Socially or Politically Engaged Art Proposals to canvas (instructions will be posted on canvas before the final exam date T.B.A.).
+Images of projects submitted will be posted to the course instagram. - Art and Engaged Citizenship in a Global Culture: A Final Reflective Response Blog Entry connecting content of the course to your personal interests/future goals.
+(Deadline and prompt questions posted on canvas).